 - Heat oil in a deep pan.
 Add bay leaf and cumin seeds.
 When they begin to crackle, add the chopped onions.
 Cook until golden brown.
 Add ginger-garlic paste and sauté until fragrant.

-- Stir in the tomato puree with turmeric, meat curry masala, black pepper powder, meat curry masala, chili powder, and salt.
+- Stir in the tomato puree with turmeric, meat curry masala, black pepper powder, chili powder, and salt.
 Cook until the mixture thickens and oil begins to separate from the sides.

 - Add the washed chicken to the masala and cook on high heat for 8–10 minutes.
 Then add water, mix well, cover, and simmer on medium heat for 15 minutes, or until the chicken is tender and cooked.